jteerice/jteerice.github.io/_posts/2020-10-22-missing-semester3.md

 ## Exercises

 1. Take this [short interactive regex tutorial](https://regexone.com/)
-2. Find the number of words (in /usr/share/dict/words) that contain at least three `a`s and don’t have a `'s` ending.
+2. Find the number of words (in /usr/share/dict/words) that contain at least three `a`'s and don’t have a `'s` ending.
 What are the three most common last two letters of those words? sed’s y command, or the tr program, may help you with case insensitivity.
 How many of those two-letter combinations are there?
 And for a challenge: which combinations do not occur?

 ```
 $ sudo apt install wamerican-small

-# Find the number of words that contain at least three `a`s and don’t have a `'s` ending.
+$ # Find the number of words that contain at least three `a`s and don’t have a `'s` ending.
 $ cat /usr/share/dict/words | grep -E ".*a.*a.*a.*[^'s]$" | wc -l
 117

-# What are the three most common last two letters of those words?
+$ # What are the three most common last two letters of those words?
 $ cat /usr/share/dict/words | tr "[:upper:]" "[:lower:]" | grep -E "(a.*){3,}[^'s]$" | sed -E 's/^.*(..$)/\1/' | sort | uniq -c | sort -nr | head -n3 | awk '{print $2}' | paste -sd','
 al,ly,on

-# How many two-letter combinations are there?
+$ # How many two-letter combinations are there?
 $ cat /usr/share/dict/words | tr "[:upper:]" "[:lower:]" | grep -E "(a.*){3,}[^'s]$" | sed -E 's/^.*(..$)/\1/' | sort | uniq | wc -l
 31

-# And for a challenge: which combinations do not occur?
+$ # And for a challenge: which combinations do not occur?
 $ cat /usr/share/dict/words | tr "[:upper:]" "[:lower:]" | grep -E "(a.*){3,}[^'s]$" | sed -E 's/^.*(..$)/\1/' | sort | uniq > occured
 $ printf "%s\n" {a..z}{a..z} > all_two-letter
 $ comm occured all_two-letter -3 | awk '{print $1}' | paste -sd,